 - DeWalt DW718 12" Double-Bevel Sliding Compound Miter Saw

 - Brand: DeWalt | Category: Miter Saws

-There is some room for improvment be it minor.
-The first day with the saw I had to rig me a cord holder at the very back of the saw so the power cord would not get sqeezed in the slide.
+There is some room for improvement be it minor.
+The first day with the saw I had to rig me a cord holder at the very back of the saw so the power cord would not get squeezed in the slide.
 And I didn’t like the way the motor sucked sawdust up into itself.
-I made a small plate along the bottem of the air inlent to keep sawdust from caking up along there.
+I made a small plate along the bottom of the air inlet to keep sawdust from caking up along there.
 I’ve never seen a slide compound mitersaw that didn’t blow sawdust everywhere.
 I have overcome the dust problem but I had to make a huge hood out of FRP panel and small ga. angle metal to address it.

 -- Darrell, making more sawdust than I know what to do with